neontribe/graveyard/README.md

  ```
     Initial Setup:
-      -> Make sure that you have a fresh install of drupal ready.
+      -> Make sure that you have a fresh install of Drupal 8.2 ready.
       -> Make sure that you have a recent version of Drush installed.
       -> Make sure that you have a recent version of Composer installed.